1. PERSONAL FINANCE

 • Direct deposit.
 You can set up your paycheck direct deposit to go to your prepaid card account.

 • Electronic transfer.
-If you have money in a bank account, you can electronically transfer it to your prepaid card account.
+If you have money in a bank account, you can transfer it electronically to your prepaid card account.

 Prepaid cards often charge several types of fees that you’ll want to watch out for.
 The following are some of the most commonly charged fees:

-• An activation fee for starting the account
+• Activation fee for starting the account

 • Fees for specific kinds of transactions